k3karthic/ansible__oci-ydns/README.md

 This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to dynamically populate public Ubuntu instances.

-All public Ubuntu instances are assumed to have a freeform tag `ydns_host: <hostname>`.
+Public instances with a ydns hostname are assumed to have a freeform tag `ydns_host: <hostname>`.

 ## Configuration